 - The death of either spouse

-Can Alimony Be Modified at a Later Date in Arizona?
+Can Alimony Be Modified at a Later Date?

 Some divorce agreements may order that terms cannot be modified.
 But most divorced couples can change their alimony agreements at any time.
 It is important to note, however, that unless a mutual agreement is reached, any changes must be requested formally before the court.